Phone-GWP-group

 Lithium batteries are widely used in a number of tools, consumer devices and even vehicles

-So why is shipping lithium ion batteries such a big deal?
-And why are there so many UN regulations (including UN3480) surrounding this?
+So, why is shipping lithium-ion batteries such a big deal?
+And why are there so many UN regulations surrounding this?

-A number of unexplained aircraft disasters have been attributed to lithium batteries catching n fire during flights (including Asiana Airlines 747 near South Korea in July 2011, a UPS 747 in Dubai, UAE in September 2010 and a UPS DC-8 in Philadelphia, PA in February 2006).
+Several unexplained aircraft disasters have been attributed to lithium batteries catching fire during flights (including Asiana Airlines 747 near South Korea in July 2011, a UPS 747 in Dubai, UAE in September 2010 and a UPS DC-8 in Philadelphia, PA in February 2006).

-These fires are usually attributed to the batteries short circuiting and can result in fire – this is what specialised packaging that is tailored to these products (such as the Zarges aluminium battery packaging cases) can help to contain.
-Unprotected cells can cause an electrical short by touching, with propagation then causing a chain reaction that can release huge amounts of energy.
+These fires are usually attributed to the batteries’ short-circuiting and can result in fire – this is what specialised packaging tailored to these products (such as the Zarges aluminium battery packaging cases) can help contain.
+Unprotected cells can cause an electrical short by touching, and the propagation of this short can trigger a chain reaction that releases vast amounts of energy.

 Lithium batteries can also be prone to “thermal runaway”.

-What this basically means is that if the internal circuitry is compromised, an increase in internal temperature can occur.
-At a certain temperature, the battery cells begin to vent hot gasses, in turn increasing the temperature in neighbouring cells.
-Ultimately, this will lead to ignition – and fire.
+This essentially means that if the internal circuitry is compromised, an increase in internal temperature can occur.
+At a specific temperature, the battery cells begin to vent hot gases, in turn increasing the temperature in neighbouring cells.
+Ultimately, this will lead to ignition and combustion, resulting in fire.

 As such, large quantities of batteries pose a significant safety risk, which is particularly acute when being shipped by air.
-A relatively small incident can lead to an uncontrollable fire.
+A relatively minor incident can escalate into an uncontrollable fire.

-As a result, lithium batteries are considered hazardous materials / dangerous goods, and must be handled, stored and transported accordingly (as set out in UN3480 and the supporting regulations).
+As a result, lithium batteries are considered hazardous materials and dangerous goods, and must be handled, stored, and transported accordingly (as set out in UN3480 and the supporting regulations).

 Affected products using lithium batteries

-The other reason that lithium batteries have garnered additional attention, is their increasing prevalence.
+Another reason lithium batteries have garnered additional attention is their increasing prevalence.

-Now widely used in electrical cars, E bikes, power tools, mobile phones and a huge range of consumer electronics (everything from laptops to children’s toys), lithium batteries offer an excellent combination of performance, light weight and efficiency.
-They are also relatively cost effective to mass produce.
+Now widely used in electric cards, e-bikes, power tools, mobile phones, and a vast range of consumer electronics (from laptops to children’s toys), lithium batteries offer an excellent combination of performance, lightweight design, and efficiency.
+They are also relatively cost-effective to mass-produce.

-Plus, with continued market growth in a number of products / markets utilising lithium batteries (with electric car sales expected to mushroom over the next decade and beyond), the increased risk has forced regulatory bodies to act.
+Additionally, with continued market growth in various products and markets, utilising lithium batteries (with electric car sales expected to surge over the next decade and beyond), the increased risk has prompted regulatory bodies to take action.

 Tightening of the rules on shipping lithium batteries

-Due to the increased use – and increased risk – the rules surrounding the shipping of lithium batteries (both types) were overhauled
+Due to the increased use and associated risk, the rules governing the shipment of lithium batteries (both types) were revised.

-As highlighted earlier in this article, the danger posed by shipping lithium batteries is in the potential for them short-circuiting and as a result, most of the new legislation focuses on the packaging and shipment rules aimed at reducing the potentially catastrophic impact of this.
+As highlighted previously, the danger posed by shipping lithium batteries lies in their potential for short-circuiting.
+As a result, most new regulations focus on packaging and shipment rules aimed at reducing the potentially catastrophic impact of this.

 Lithium ion battery use